 I won’t talk too much about these two drinks as it’s a personal choice whether you want to consume them or not.
 I know I love to start the day with a coffee and feel better for it.

 These two beverages when consumed excessively will not only dehydrate your skin, but also your body.
 Probably not what we want to hear!
 A little is OK, a lot is not!
 I’ll leave that one up to you.

-So many skin care products such as serums, moisturisers, toners, masks and body lotions contain AHA- which stands for Alpha Hydroxy Acid.
-This super ingredient has the ability to exfoliate and remove dead skin cells by un-sticking them from outer layer of the skin.
+So many skin care products such as serums, moisturisers, toners, masks and body lotions contain skin peeling active ingredients.
+These super ingredients have the ability to exfoliate and remove dead skin cells by un-sticking them from outer layer of the skin.
 This allows all the good nourishing ingredients to be absorbed.

 The percentage of AHA’s in these take home products are usually lower than a peel you would have in a salon, but it’s always good to check or ask the strength if you’re not sure.

 Be aware that AHA products can make you more sensitive to the sun, so it’s super important that you also use a good sunscreen.

 If you do become red and irritated it’s possible that you may be sensitive to Aha’s or the percentage of the ingredient is too high for your skin.
 Even though the benefits of using AHAs are often very of benefit to dry skin, it’s always good to be cautious.
 Your skin is the biggest organ of the body and we all have to take very good care of it.

 I hope that’s given you a few ways to help you deal with your dry skin and if you have any comments or questions feel free to pop them in the comments or you can email me on the contact form at the bottom of the Home page if you prefer.